Joseph Ritter: Bishop of Indianapolis

-In 1941, Ritter opened St. John's Parish in Evansville, Indiana, the first African-American parish in that city.

 Archbishop of Indianapolis

 The Diocese of Indianapolis was elevated to the status of an archdiocese by Pope Pius XII on October 21, 1944.
 Ritter was installed as its first archbishop on December 19, 1944.

 Archbishop of St. Louis

 Ritter was appointed the fourth archbishop of the Archdiocese of St. Louis by Pius XII on July 20, 1946, succeeding the late Cardinal John J. Glennon.

 St. Louis grew quickly during the post-World War II economic boom.
 Ritter opened an average of three parishes per year in St. Louis city and county.
 Ritter raised more than $125,000,000 to build sixty new parishes and sixteen high schools.
 He started fundraising for the Cardinal Glennon Memorial Hospital for Children in St. Louis in 1949.

 Ritter also developed what is now known as the Annual Catholic Appeal, which remains a primary source of financial support for many archdiocesan educational and charitable activities.

 In 1950, Ritter created 31 classrooms for special needs students in archdiocesan schools and two group homes.

 Ritter in 1956 established a mission in La Paz, Bolivia, one of the first missions sponsored by an American diocese.
 Until that time, most Catholic missions had been run by religious institutes or societies of apostolic life.
 Parishioners in St. Louis regularly contributed more money to these foreign missions than any archdiocese of its size.
 Ritter served as president of the National Catholic Educational Association from 1955 to 1956, and was named an assistant at the pontifical throne on October 5, 1956.